Navexa/documentation/index.md

 ![wordpress html block](/assets/images/wordpress-steps.png)
 3. Create a special style tag
     - Note: You should only need to create the style tag ONCE PER PAGE.
 Only the first will be used by each embedded component per page.
+4. Enter your html embed code
+5. Customize the styles according to the following per-component style-guide below.

+Example:
 ```html
 <style id="nvx-styles">
 </style>
 ```
-4. Enter your html embed code
-5. Customize the styles according to the following per-component style-guide below.

 ## HTML Steps
 1. Navigate to the html document you plan to embed your component
 2. Create a style tag at the head of your blog/ website, with a tag of `class="nvx-styles"`.
+3. Embed your custom component
+4. Customize the styles according to the following per-component style-guide below.

 Example:
 ```html
 <!DOCTYPE html>
 <html lang="en">